If there’s a “poster child” of classical theism, it would have to be Thomas Aquinas (1225–1274 AD).

 Why does Aquinas think these kinds of distinctions are important?
 Well, he regards these as real distinctions, not merely conceptual ones.
 I take it that these distinctions are “real” in the sense that one term can obtain in reality without the other.
 Take essence and existence, for example.
 My essence (humanity) doesn’t entail that I exist, or that any humans exist.
 Theoretically, humanity could be (in the mind of God) without any actual humans existing.
 Likewise, a given substance can exist without any particular set of accidents (qualities that are not part of its nature).
 It may need to have some accidents, but not necessarily those accidents.
 Similarly, when a statue is broken, its matter persists, but the form it had is gone.
 (Incidentally, if real distinctions require that one term can exist without the other, then that may explain how Aquinas can affirm absolute divine simplicity and be a Trinitarian: Since the Father, Son, and Spirit all necessarily coexist, the distinctions between them aren’t “real” in the relevant sense.)

 Without explicitly stating it as a general assumption, it’s clear that Aquinas assumes throughout that these kinds of static, internal distinctions require “composition”.
 I put quotes around “composition” because this is not the standard way in which we understand composition.
 In normal composition, one takes already available components and puts them together (com-posing them) in a dynamic process of synthesis, as when a musical composer produces a work by stringing one note together after another.
 But distinctions like matter/form, substance/accident, essence/existence, etc. are static distinctions.
 Things have both “components” at every moment of their existence.
 The statue always has both matter and form.
 Every being always has both essence and existence.
-Without existence it would be at all, and without an essence it wouldn’t be any particular kind of thing; at most it would only be vague, undifferentiated “stuff” (prime matter?).
+Without existence it wouldn’t be at all, and without an essence it wouldn’t be any particular kind of thing; at most it would only be vague, undifferentiated “stuff” (prime matter?).

 So Aquinas is stretching the concept of “composition”.
 I think this is a mistake.
 It’s not, I think, a huge mistake, but at the very least, it’s conceptually sloppy because it encourages us to think of the terms of these distinctions as “parts” that can be either put together or pulled apart.
 But clearly the essence and existence of a thing can’t be separable parts of it.
 You can’t pull the existence out of a thing and leave a free-standing “essence” behind or pull its essence out and leave free-standing “existence”.
 Take either existence or essence away and you destroy the whole thing.
 Likewise, things aren’t actually built up by taking a “substance” and then attaching a bunch of “accidents” to them like putting pins in a pin cushion.